ComputationalRadiationPhysics/imresh/README.md

     > If you're using _imresh_'s own loading functions in combination with your
     > own write-out functions be sure you're freeing the image memory with
     > `delete`.

+    > _Note:_

+    > _imresh_'s workflow is designed in a way that you'd free your memory inside
+    > of your write out function.
+It's never called before the algorithm finishs
+    > and therefore the ideal place for freeing the image data. _imresh_'s
+    > built-in functions handle it that way.

 5. Library deinitialization is again just a call to `imresh::io::taskQueueDeinit( )`.
     This will handle stream destroying, memory freeing and so on for you.